vorpalnet/blade/retired/proxy-router/README.md

 ```

 You'll notice that each 'translation' entry may contain a list to another map.
 In this case
-if the call dialed number starts with "19974" _and_ originated from the "10.28.82.132", the it will
+if the call dialed number starts with "19974" _and_ originated from the "198.51.100.10", the it will
-be routed to the "CL2 STG OB" server.
+be routed to the "staging_2 outbound" server.
 Being a list, if the first map's selector does not find a match,
 the R3 router will try each subsequent map in the list until success.

 Try hard to avoid circular references!